Data Centers in Jeddah

 Natural Disaster Risk

-Jeddah has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.4 out of 10 as of September 2025.
-While seismic and weather-related events are minor, operators should account for environmental hazards.
+Jeddah has a low natural disaster risk profile, with an overall INFORM Risk score of 2.4 out of 10, as of September 2025.
+This minimizes the threat of environmental disruptions to data center operations.